Author: George Orwell

 This book was one that became a must read for a large number of people since it was written by George Orwell in 1949.
 (That was, of course, when people had the intellectual capacity to read.)
 It is sometimes published with 1984 spelled out: Nineteen Eighty-Four.
 It is such a classic I don’t need to do an opening on it except to say it is happening now before our very eyes and the horror of it is it is being embraced.
-I am going to use the AFTERWORD in the Signet Classic edition that was at the very end of the book as the beginning.
+I am going to use the AFTERWORD in the Signet Classic edition that was at the very end of the book as the beginning of this report.
 It says it much better than I could:

 From the AFTERWORD

 “George Orwell’s 1984 is the expression of a mood, and it is a warning.
 The mood it expresses is that of near despair about the future of man, and the warning is that unless the course of history changes, then all over the world people will lose their most human qualities and will become soulless automatons, and will not even be aware of it.

 “The mood of hopelessness about the future of man is in marked contrast to one of the most fundamental features of Western thought: the faith in human progress and man’s capacity to create a world of justice, and peace.
 This hope has its roots in both Greek and Roman thinking, as well as in the Messianic concept of the Old Testament prophets.
 The Old Testament philosophy of history assumes that man grows and unfolds in history.
 He eventually becomes what he potentially is.
 It assumes that he develops his powers of reason and love fully, and thus is enabled to grasp the world, being one with his fellow man and nature, at the same time preserving his individuality and his integrity.
 Universal peace and justice are the goals of man, and the prophets have faith that in spite of all errors and sins, eventually this, end of days will arrive, symbolized by the figure of the Messiah.